-Informative Document: the Informative document provided by the Company if its Board of Directors approves an RPT of Greater Importance (Annex 2).
+Informative Document: the Informative document provided by the Company if its Board of Directors approves an RPT of Greater Importance (Annex 2), as defined below.

-Related Parties List: the list created by the Company, drafted and updated by the IA Function, containing a record of the Company's related parties.
+Related Parties List: the list created by the Company, drafted and updated by the Legal and Corporate Affairs Function, containing a record of the Company's related parties.
 The list is divided into the following sections: